rackerlabs/support-how-to/content/how-to/cloud-servers/block-an-ip-address-on-a-Linux-server/index.md

 `iptables` is commonly pre-installed on all Linux operating systems.

-1. Run the following command to block the IP address.
+1. Run the following command to block the IP address:

        sudo iptables -I INPUT -s xxx.xxx.xxx.xxx -j DROP

 2. Run the following command to save the settings.
-The settings will persist after performing a reboot.
+The settings persist after the server reboots.

        sudo service iptables save

 3. Run the following command to list and verify the new rule:

        sudo iptables -L

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).